venelinpetrov/db-my-store/README.md

 - Product variants (e.g., size, color, style)
 - Variant option modeling with flexible assignment
 - Inventory and pricing (variant-level)
-- Extensible support for orders, payments, and invoices *(planned)*
+- Extensible support for orders, payments, and invoices

 This exercise simulates a real-world commerce platform architecture.
 It emphasizes: